 The trauma team, physician consultants, and other support personnel shall arrive promptly when notified of a trauma alert and summoned.
 The trauma team, physician consultants, and other support personnel shall ensure that their response times are documented in each patient’s record on the trauma flow sheet.

-The trauma team shall include, at a minimum, the following:
+The trauma team shall include, at a minimum, the following for the highest level of activation:

 A trauma surgeon (as team leader).